jbarneyVBFD/FCND-Motion-Planning/writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 These scripts contain a basic planning implementation that includes...

+The path is planned by the programmer in the function calculate_box in the BackyardFlyer class.
+In the MotionPlanning class the path is planned in the plan_path function.
+Also in the plan_path function, obstacles are read into the map through the colliders.csv file.
+The file planning_utils.py offers functions that help to create the grid and plan the path.
+The function a_star checks the current node for adjacent grid cells and uses the function valid_actions to check the adjacent cells for obstacles and edges of the map.
+The function a_star then assigns a cost to each of the grid cells leftover from valid_actions.
+The PriorityQueue is then used to select the adjacent grid cell with the lowest cost to be the new current_node.
+When the PriorityQueue returns the goal, "Found a path" is printed, the boolean found is set to true, and break is called to exit the while loop.

 And here's a lovely image of my results (ok this image has nothing to do with it, but it's a nice example of how to include images in your writeup!)
 ![Top Down View](./misc/high_up.png)